Lemon Juice During Pregnancy: Safety, Benefits and Side Effects

 - Boil a glass of drinking water.

 - The acidity of the lemon can affect the enamel of your teeth.
-It is advised to gargle water and rinse your mouth after consuming lemon water to prevent any dental issues.
+It is advised to gargle and rinse your mouth after consuming lemon water to prevent any dental issues.

-Side Effects of Having Lemon Water
+Side Effects of Drinking Lemon Water

-1. Gastrointestinal discomfort and heartburns
+1. Gastrointestinal Disorders and Heartburn

-2. Dental damage
+2. Dental Problems